khairilg/SARLS/README.md

 # SARLS
 SARLS (Simple Auto Restart for Linux Service)

-This script is created by Khairil Gunawan to make my work more simple to monitor linux service is automatically restarted if stopped
+This script is created by Khairil Gunawan to make my work more simple to monitor linux service will automatically restarted if the service is stopped

 How to use:
 ```sh